rcazzara/seldovia/_people/Minano_Jim.md

-Walter were not going to school, he arranged to have them sent from Coldfoot to Eklutna on the Teddy H. Soon after, James Sr. grew homesick for his sons and, taking Buddy with him, left the rest of the family in Coldfoot and moved to Eklutna in 1927.
+Walter were not going to school, he arranged to have them sent from Coldfoot to Eklutna on the Teddy H. Soon after, James Sr. grew homesick for his sons and, taking Buddy with him, left the rest of the family in Coldfoot and moved to Eklutna.

 ![](../assets/images/James%20Grafton%20Minano/media/image1.jpeg)

 By the 1930 US Census, Jim and Walter had finished school but they were